-- Deepen system understanding and work with a deeper insight into interrelationships.
+- Deepen system understanding and work with deeper insight into interrelationships.

-- Collect pains and needs, analyse the situation and distil conditions for success from it
+- Collect pains and needs, analyze the situation and distill conditions for success from them

 - Conduct experiments with known practices and gain experience: what is valuable, what can be ignored, what should be avoided